Office of Learning Services

 - Request accommodations

-- Follow Utica College procedures as described in the Student Handbook.
+- Follow Utica University procedures as described in the Student Handbook.

 Protection under these civil rights statutes is determined on a case-by-case basis and is based upon documentation of a disability that currently substantially limits some major life activity.
 Documentation guidelines should be requested from the Office of Learning Services.

-Students who are applying to Utica College are strongly advised to contact the Director of Learning Services as soon as they decide to attend Utica College so that they can submit required documentation in a timely fashion if they plan to request accommodations.
+Students who are applying to Utica University are strongly advised to contact the Director of Learning Services as soon as they decide to attend Utica University so that they can submit required documentation in a timely fashion if they plan to request accommodations.
 This contact will also allow the Director to answer any questions that the student might have.

-Students who are already attending Utica College may contact the Director of Learning Services whenever they determine a need for assistance.
+Students who are already attending Utica University may contact the Director of Learning Services whenever they determine a need for assistance.

 If your employment objective requires college training, ACCES-VR can provide tuition assistance, fees, partial room and board and related supports for consumers who meet eligibility based on their economic need.
 ACCES-VR consumers must establish an individualized plan for employment (IPE) with an employment objective requiring college training to qualify for ACCES-VR assistance.